 During my free time I like to work on cars.
 I own a Mazda Miata and a 350 hp STI-swapped Subaru Impreza.
 I also like to stay active.
 I go rock climbing and bouldering at indoor gyms and, occasionally, outdoors too.
 I also lift weights and play basketball to stay in shape.

-Biola University - BA, Philosophy
+Undergraduate Degree: Biola University - Bachelor in Arts, Philosophy

 10th Grade Math